lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

 ---
-title: Guide to Accelerate Downloads from Brand Portal
+title: Speed up the Brand Portal downloads
-seo-title: Guide to Accelerate Downloads from Brand Portal
+seo-title: Speed up the Brand Portal downloads
 description: Enhance download performance from Brand Portal and the shared links.
 seo-description: Enhance download performance from Brand Portal and the shared links.
 uuid: 2871137e-6471-49a7-872a-841bd92543d1